- Oops!Something went wrong.Please try again later.

-Halloween is almost here, which means it’s only a matter of time before our TV guide is filled with spooky classics.
 Whether you’re more about stringing spider webs or visiting haunted houses, we compiled a complete list of our all-time favorite films, which includes options for everyone in the family (also check out the best Halloween movies for kids).

 1. "Practical Magic" (1998)